Anal Gland issues in dogs

 Merlin had to have his anal glands expressed by a vet every 3 months and it was extremely painful and traumatic for him.
 It broke my heart.
 The vet suggested surgical removal of the glands but this was not a route I wanted to take.
 Perhaps the above remedies will work for your dog but they didn’t for my dog.

-Finally I asked for help on our Dog Friendly Dorset group and Charlotte Erika Walker from Animal Health and Healing who is a group member suggested the following simple and easy method to preventing anal gland impaction.
+Finally I asked for help on the Dog Friendly Dorset group and Charlotte Erika Walker from Animal Health and Healing who is a group member suggested the following simple and easy method to preventing anal gland impaction.
 I am SO grateful.

 Charlotte wrote: Anal Gland impaction and infection is generally down to wheat food.
 However dogs that are not on kibble can still have the issue due to immune system deficiency.
 My dog has it.
 We control is by using a hot towel on the anal area as it dissolves the solidified liquid.
 This liquid can be healthily removed naturally expelled out of their system through their urine.